eggheadio-projects/create-amazing-animations-with-greensock-notes/04-Create-Animation-Steps-with-Greensocks-Timeline.md

 📹 [Video](https://egghead.io/lessons/greensock-create-animation-steps-with-greensock-s-timeline)

-1. Import TimelineMax from gsap
+1. Import TimelineMax from gsap.
     - [TimelineMax Docs](https://greensock.com/docs/v2/TimelineMax)
 ```js
 import { TimelineMax } from 'gsap'
 ```

-2. Create a timeline, using the TimelineMax() constructor
+2. Create a timeline, using the TimelineMax() constructor.
 ```js
 const timeline = new TimelineMax()
 ```

-3. Set a sequence of things to do
+3. Set a sequence of things to do.
     ```js
     timeline.to("#box", .5, {x: 100})
     timeline.to("#box", .5, {y: 100})